adonegan/milestone4-mycomicjumble/README.md

 ## Credits

-- The text for the glossary page, in the Grades and Conditions sections, was copied from [My Comic Shop](https://www.mycomicshop.com/help/grading) and modifed by me.
+- The text for the Glossary page, in the Grades and Conditions sections, was copied from [My Comic Shop](https://www.mycomicshop.com/help/grading) and modifed by me.

 - Comic cover images were sourced from: [Marvel](marvel.com)'s official website, [BOOM!
 Studio](www.boom-studios.com)'s official website, and [DC](https://www.dccomics.com/)'s website.
 Additional images and information were sourced from [Fandom](https://www.fandom.com/).

-- The text for comics on each details page was copied aned edited from official publisher websites, as linked above, and Fandom.
+- The text for comics on each details page was copied and edited from official publisher websites, as linked above, and Fandom.

-- Text on the [Privacy Policy](https://www.privacypolicygenerator.info/) page was generated from.
-Likewise, text on the [Terms & Conditions](https://www.termsandconditionsgenerator.com/) page is from.
+- Generated text for the [Privacy Policy](https://www.privacypolicygenerator.info/) page and the [Terms & Conditions](https://www.termsandconditionsgenerator.com/) page.

 - Logo from [Squarespace Logo](https://www.squarespace.com/logo#N4IghgrgLgFgpgExALigJwnAvkA).